What your cravings are telling you about your body

-Learning to listen to your body and the clues your body is giving you is a vital part of health and wellbeing.
-Therefore, it follows that rather than viewing cravings as weaknesses, we shouldn’t.
+Learning to listen to your body and the clues it is giving you is a vital part of health and wellbeing.
+So we shouldn’t view giving into cravings as weaknesses.
 We should instead see our cravings as important messages from our body meant to help us maintain balance.
-It actually provides a more compassionate approach to cravings…which are usually demonised as being inherently ‘bad’.
-Having cravings isn’t a bad thing.
-In fact, they are sometimes a good indication that you’re not getting the nourishment you’re seeking, which may actually not have anything to do with food!

 Being aware of the different factors that may contribute to cravings can help you explore the choices that are best for you – if that’s eating some ice cream, that’s great; if that’s opting for carrot sticks, that’s also great.
-Maybe it’s even setting aside time to unwind, which after some investigation, you might learn is what your body ultimately is seeking.
+Maybe it’s even setting aside time to unwind.

 1. ACKNOWLEDGE THE CRAVINGS